National Lottery Grants for Heritage – £3,000 to £10,000

 Please thoroughly read our supplementary document, Priorities for National Lottery Grants for Heritage.
-This is a formal part of the programme guidance until the end of the financial year 2022–2023.
+This is a formal part of the programme guidance until further notice.

-- Government sanctions: you must follow all legislation and regulations that apply to your project – this includes the current economic sanctions against Russia.
+You must follow all legislation and regulations that apply to your project – this includes government sanctions and embargoes.

 Things you need to know

 - Requirements: your project must not start before we make a decision and it must focus on heritage in the UK.